 top of page

-Equally in demand as an opera conductor, he made his opera debut conducting Falstaff in Berlin.
+Equally in demand as an opera conductor, he made his opera debut in 2001 conducting Falstaff at the Berlin Opera.
 Since then his performances have included Don Giovanni in Milan, Evgeny Onegin at Frankfurt’s Alte-Oper, Aida at the Lago di Como Festival, The Rake’s Progress in Warsaw, Il barbieri di Siviglia at the Poznan Opera Theatre, and also productions at the Sydney Opera House, the Teatro Fenice in Venice and in Amsterdam.
-In 2020 he will conduct Otello at the Belgrade National Theatre and Le nozze di Figaro in Hong Kong.
+In 2023 he conducted the Hong Kong Opera’s 20th anniversary celebration.
+He is notable for creating the first opera suite of Robert Schumann’s opera Genoveva following performances of the opera at theCzech National Theatre.

 Born in Malta, Charles Olivieri Munroe grew up in Canada where he studied piano at the Royal Conservatory of Music and at the University of Toronto.
-Following his graduation in 1992, he won three Ontario Scholarships to study with Otakar Trhlik at the Janácek Academy of Music in Brno.
-He also studied with celebrated conductor Jirí Belohlávek.
-In the mid-1990s he spent two summers at the famed Accademia Musicale Chigiana in Siena studying with Yuri Temirkanov, Myung Whun Chung and Ilja Musin.
+Following his graduation in 1992, he won three Canadian government scholarships to study with Otakar Trhlik at the Janácek Academy of Music in Brno.
+He also studied with celebrated conductors Jirí Belohlávek and James DePriest.
+He perfected his studies at Accademia Musicale Chigiana in Siena studying with Yuri Temirkanov, Myung Whun Chung and Ilja Musin.
+Charles’ international career was launched with a series of triumphs at international competitions culminating with his being awarded First Prize at the 2000 Prague Spring International Music Festival Conducting Competition.

 Like the late Sir Charles Mackerras, Charles Olivieri Munroe is a recognised specialist in the works of composers Dvorák, Smetana, Janácek, Martinu and the wider Slavic repertoire.
-Charles Olivieri Munroe is equally well known both for his mastery of the standard repertoire and adventurous programming.
+He has recorded for Sony, RCA Red Seal, Naxos, SMS Classical and Naïve Records.

 The New York Times